vogler75/winccua-pgwire-interface/README.md

-# WinCC UA PostgreSQL Wire Protocol Server
+# WinCC Unified PostgreSQL Wire Protocol Server

-A PostgreSQL wire protocol server that acts as a proxy to a WinCC UA GraphQL backend, allowing SQL clients to query industrial automation data.
+A PostgreSQL wire protocol server that acts as a proxy to a WinCC Unified GraphQL backend, allowing SQL clients to query industrial automation data.

 ## Features